March 2026 Clock Change: Best Baby & Toddler Sleep Tips

 Many babies and toddlers naturally shift their sleep schedule within a few days without any preparation.

-This often works well if your child handles small changes well
+This approach works especially well if your child generally handles small changes well.

 Option 2: Shift by 30 Minutes